ContactVault Logo ContactVault ALPHA v.1.0

 Minimal retention, clear lifecycle

-Operational data is stored only as long as needed to deliver messages and feedback.
-Retention jobs clean up automatically so old data doesn’t linger.
+Operational data is stored only as long as needed to deliver messages, receive replies, support applicant access, and prevent abuse.
+Retention jobs clean up automatically so old data does not linger.

 Hardened web surface